Sunday, August 13, 2017

 An Open Concept Wall that Spans Two Rooms

-If you have a completely open space that spans two rooms, such as a living room into a dining room where the wall flows from one to the another, it's best to use one color for the entire wall.
+If you have a completely open space that spans two rooms, such as a living room into a dining room where the wall flows from one to the other, it's best to use one color for the entire wall.

-An Open Concept Room with One Tall Feature Wall
+A Concept Room with One Tall Feature Wall

-If you have one wall in your space that spans two storeys or is very tall, and is visible from other areas, you can paint that entire wall a darker shade while painting another wall that abuts it a lighter shade in the same color family.
-Thus the darker wall becomes your feature wall.
+If you have one wall in your space that spans two storeys or is very tall and is visible from other areas, you can paint that entire wall a darker shade while painting another wall that abuts it a lighter shade in the same color family.
+Thus, the darker wall becomes your feature wall.

 Other Decorating Tricks to Deal with Tall Walls Featured Below in the Collection of Photos:

 Note: The author may receive a commission from purchases made using links found in this article.
-“As an Amazon Associate I (we) earn from qualifying purchases.”
+“As an Amazon Associate, Ebay (EPN) and/or Esty (Awin) Affiliate, I (we) earn from qualifying purchases.”

 13 comments: